dmarx/bench-warmers/on_paperclip_problems.md

 layout my eleuther rant here, maybe invite Dean Pleban from dagshub to coauthor, follow up from our conversation

+- boat turning evil before steering into rocks vs. already on the rocks and not bailing it out

 * 2022-12-14 - https://discord.com/channels/729741769192767510/730095596861521970/1052599419536670760
 * 2022-11-22 - https://discord.com/channels/729741769192767510/730095596861521970/1044698916668592229
 * 2022-07-05 - https://discord.com/channels/729741769192767510/730095596861521970/994086971410481253 - global warming is a paperclip knock on effect